MarsBased/marsbased-website-old/README.md

 *gh-pages* branch as the deploy branch with only static content.

 ## Who we are?
-MarsBased is an offshore development start-up that has two main business lines: We create our own products and we can be hired to develop mobile or web apps that meet your needs.
+MarsBased is an application development company highly specialized in Ruby on Rails, based in Barcelona.

-We mostly work with Ruby on Rails, AngularJS, HTML5, CSS3, Bootstrap, Elastic search and other similarly awesome technologies to develop our apps.
-Only using the best tools can we build our killer applications!
+We build our apps using Ruby on Rails, AngularJS, HTML5, CSS3, Bootstrap, Elastic search and other awesome state-of-the-art technologies, while applying agile development methodologies.
+With all these tools under our belt, we can build a killer app for you!

-Largely inspired by 37Signals' books "Rework", "Remote" and "Getting real", we're a lean start-up that relies on basic principles when developing: Simpler is better, working remotely and the usage of agile development methodologies to get things going.
+We are a development company with the DNA of a startup.
+Largely inspired by the Lean Startup methodology, we craft our applications the artisan way while getting involved with your company, building elegant and high-quality solutions.
+More than a provider, we become your partner all throughout the project.

 If you want us to develop for you, send us an e-mail with your idea and we will contact you ASAP.